 I cannot provide this brief summary of the FundForum without mentioning the presentation held by Steve Wiltshire.
 Wiltshire was the international director of manager research from 1995 to 2003 at Russell and from 2004 until his departure in 2009 he was one of Russell’s regional chief investment officers.
 He is now running SW1 Consulting, an investment consultancy boutique.
 In his presentation he talked about The Seven Deadly Sins of Fund Selection – one of the cleverest ways I have heard to highlight and present some of the most difficult challenges fund selectors encounter today.

-I look forward to seeing your thoughts on this and please remember to keep us updated ([email protected]p.se) on any developments in the fund and manager selection space and make sure to visit www.fundselection.org/blog and help us create the most relevant discussion on this increasingly important area of asset management.
+I look forward to seeing your thoughts on this and please remember to keep us updated (email@example.com) on any developments in the fund and manager selection space and make sure to visit www.fundselection.org/blog and help us create the most relevant discussion on this increasingly important area of asset management.

 • Niklas Tell is a partner at Tell Media Group AB